 Maintenance and Inspection

-Once you’ve selected the right fire extinguisher, it is crucial to maintain and inspect it regularly.
+Once you’ve selected the right fire extinguisher, it is crucial to maintain and inspect it monthly.
 Here are some quick maintenance tips to ensure the extinguisher is ready for when you may need it:

 1. Check the Pressure: Ensure that the pressure gauge reads in the green zone.
 If it is in the red, the extinguisher needs servicing.